hemerajs/hemera/packages/hemera-stats/README.md

 -------------------------------------------------------
 ### Process Info

-You will reveive informations from all hemera instances which activate this plugin.
+You will reveive informations from all hemera instances which has activated this plugin.

 The pattern is:

-* `topic`: is the store name to publish to `stats`
+* `topic`: is the topic name to publish to `stats`
 * `cmd`: is the command to execute `processInfo`

 Example: